The Lordly Hudson: Collection

 The Lordly Hudson: Collected Poems is divided into seven sections: Short Poems, Longer Poems, Stories, Sonnets, Ballades, Love Poems, and Sentences and Prayers.
+The collection includes Goodman's poetry from 1940 to 1962, written in a traditional structure with less traditional content.
+The poetry is personal in nature, covering Goodman's aging, independence, love, and sexual potency.
+The collection features many poetic forms.
+The Lordly Hudson is Goodman's first poetry collection and his best known poetry book.

 The Macmillan Company published The Lordly Hudson: Collected Poems in October 1962, with a paperback to follow three months later.
 The manuscript is held in the Syracuse University special collections.
 The collection's namesake poem is printed on its cover.
-Goodman communicates that his intent is the collection to embody an attitude rather than writing beautiful poems.
+Goodman communicates that his intent is for the collection to embody an attitude rather than writing beautiful poems.
 Several of the poems have gay themes.

 Poet Harvey Shapiro wrote that the poetry in The Lordly Hudson, Goodman's first solo collection, was "the purest version of his thought ... always serviceable, sometimes awkward ... by rips and starts brilliant."
 Jerome, on the other hand, found the collection mired in "awkwardness, wordiness, and pointless toying" and that Goodman's attitude comes across in themes of "indiscriminate sexuality, ... admiration for power and shock, plainness and simple pleasures, and an ego throbbing like swollen flesh".

 Poet Denise Levertov considered Goodman's poems to be on par with his short stories, which she said were among America's greatest.
-While she considered half of the book's poems to be exceptionally, she deemed others exceptionally bad, yet considered Goodman's strength to be the total effect of his voice coming throughout the collection, rather than the quality of individual poems.
+While she considered half of the book's poems to be exceptional, she deemed others exceptionally bad, yet considered Goodman's strength to be the total effect of his voice coming throughout the collection, rather than the quality of individual poems.
 She found his story poems, however, to be unsuccessful, and his "Red Jacket (Lake Seneca)" to be her favorite.